ADVISORY COUNCIL OF CANADIAN SCREEN INDUSTRY PROFESSIONALS AND LEADERS

 DIVYA SHAHANI – PROMINENT ENTERTAINMENT LAWYER & EXECUTIVE PRODUCER

-Divya Shahani is a partner in a leading entertainment and media law group, advising across film, television, and digital media with a focus on the legal, financial, and strategic frameworks that underpin screen productions.
+Divya Shahani is a partner in the leading entertainment and media law group of Blaney McMurtry LLP, a full-service Bay Street law firm.
+She advises across film, television, and digital media with a focus on the legal, financial, and strategic frameworks that underpin screen productions.
 Her practice spans entertainment, corporate, commercial, and intellectual property law, and she represents a wide spectrum of industry stakeholders, including screen producers, institutional lenders, private financiers, distributors, talent, creators, and media companies across the global content ecosystem.
+A practicing entertainment lawyer since 2014, Divya brings a rare dual perspective to her work as both legal advisor and creative collaborator.
+She has executive produced several high-profile international productions, including Locked (Bill Skarsgård, Anthony Hopkins), Oh Canada (Richard Gere, Uma Thurman) and Dead Man’s Wire (Bill Skarsgård, Al Pacino).
+This hands-on production experience deeply informs her legal advice, grounding it in

 More